adjust/unity_sdk/README.md

 ### <a id="google-play-services">Google Play Services

 Since August 1st, 2014, apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
-To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google_play_services].
-If you haven't done this yet, you should copy `google-play-services_lib` folder into the `Assets/Plugins/Android` folder of your Unity project and after building your app, Google Play Services should be integrated.
+To allow the Adjust SDK to use the Google Advertising ID, you must integrate [Google Play Services][google_play_services].
+If you haven't done this yet, you should copy `google-play-services_lib` folder into the `Assets/Plugins/Android` folder of your Unity project, and after building your app, Google Play Services should be integrated.

 `google-play-services_lib` is part of the Android SDK, which you may already have installed.